vinkla/extended-acf/README.md

     'label' => 'Animals',
     'instructions' => 'Select your favorite animals.',
     'required' => true,
-    'choices' => ['cat' => 'Cat', 'dog' => 'Dog'], // The list choices to choose from.
-This setting is required.
+    'choices' => ['cat' => 'Cat', 'dog' => 'Dog'], // The setting is required.
-    'allow_custom' => false, // Allow custom values to be added.
-This setting is optional and defaults to false.
+    'allow_custom' => false, // The setting is optional and defaults to false.
-    'save_custom' => false, // Save customs values to the field's choices.
-This setting is optional and defaults to false.
+    'save_custom' => false, // The setting is optional and defaults to false.
-    'layout' => 'vertical', // The layout vertical to horizontal style of inputs.
-This setting is optional and defaults to vertical.
+    'layout' => 'vertical', // The setting is optional and defaults to vertical.
-    'toggle' => false, // Adds an extra checkbox to toggle on/off all inputs.
-This setting is optional and defaults to false.
+    'toggle' => false, // The setting is optional and defaults to false.
-    'return_format' => 'value', // The returned value format.
-This setting is optional and defaults to value.
+    'return_format' => 'value', // The setting is optional and defaults to value.
 ]);
 ```